The starting point

 These integrated efforts led to strategy being widely recognized as part of UNFCU’s culture.
 As Creo will tell you, “communication is the most overlooked aspect of strategy,” and it is “critical for buy-in and change management.”

 Recognizing the need to have the right tool to manage the plan they had implemented, UNFCU searched for a platform to leverage a customized Balanced Scorecard framework.
 After evaluating options, UNFCU chose ClearPoint Strategy to be that resource.

 Today, UNFCU manages strategy based on 13 Balanced Scorecards that they track in ClearPoint – one at the corporate level, eight for their business units, and four for senior executives.
 Following a strict reporting calendar, UNFCU thoroughly documents the reporting process to ensure monthly data evaluation that is summarized on a dedicated Intranet page, effectively utilizing Clearpoint’s Community Dashboard.

 Managers also use the tool to conduct quarterly strategy review meetings.
 Internal users of the tool reported quick and easy data entry, analysis, and the ability to generate reports.
-Staff can also check ongoing corporate strategy progress via a display strategy map and a link to key incentive measures via UNFCU’s Intranet page.
+Staff can also check ongoing corporate strategy progress via a displayed strategy map and a link to key incentive measures via UNFCU’s Intranet page.

 Creo has long maintained, “Strategy is something that’s continually done.”
-Having the right framework, a strong strategic communications plan, and a robust strategy management platform have enabled UNFCU to take its strategy-focused organization to the next level.
-Moreover, everyone has a stake in the outcome and is contributing to a core UNFCU value – achieving success together.
+Having the right framework, a strong strategic communications plan, and a robust strategy management platform has enabled UNFCU to take its strategy-focused organization to the next level.
+Moreover, everyone has a stake in the outcome and is contributing to a core UNFCU value - achieving success together.